Hurricane Otis ravages Acapulco, Mexico

-Around midnight on October 25, 2023, with very little warning, Hurricane Otis struck the coastal city of Acapulco, Mexico, as a Category 5 hurricane.
+Around midnight on October 25, 2023, with minimal warning, Hurricane Otis struck the coastal city of Acapulco, Mexico.
+It rapidly intensified into a Category 5 hurricane.
 The storm's impact on Acapulco was devastating.
-Data from weather stations revealed that the storm delivered sustained winds of 113.64 mph (182.88 km/h) with gusts reaching a staggering 204.90 mph (329.76 km/h).
+Data from weather stations revealed that the storm delivered sustained winds of 113.64 mph (182.88 km/h).
+And gusts reaching a staggering 204.90 mph (329.76 km/h).

-Hurricane Otis was the strongest storm to ever hit Mexico - it was also one of the most poorly forecast.
-The economic toll was substantial with losses expected to be an estimated US$15 billion, surpassing records and rivaling Hurricane Wilma as Mexico's most expensive weather disaster.
-Tourism, a vital sector for Acapulco, faced a severe setback, with officials predicting a 16% shrinkage in the Guerrero gross domestic product in the period following.
+Hurricane Otis became the strongest storm to hit Mexico.
+It was also one of the most poorly forecast.
+The economic toll was substantial.
+Losses were expected to be an estimated US$15 billion.
+This surpasses records and rivals Hurricane Wilma as Mexico's most expensive weather disaster.
+Tourism, a vital sector for Acapulco, faced a severe setback.
+Officials predicted a 16% shrinkage in the local economy in its aftermath.

 Hurricane Otis was the fifteenth tropical storm and the tenth hurricane of the 2023 Pacific hurricane season.
-It was also the second Category 5 hurricane of the season.
+This was also the second Category 5 hurricane of the season.
 It originated from a storm cell several hundred miles south of the Gulf of Tehuantepec.
 It was initially forecast only to be a weak tropical storm.
 But it intensified just before making landfall as it passed over the warm seawaters of Acapulco Bay.
-It exploded into peak winds of 165 miles per hour lasting one to two hours, devastating the city and its inhabitants.
+It exploded into peak winds of 165 miles per hour.
+This lasted for one to two hours - devastating the city and its inhabitants.

 Hurricane Otis - storm formation and path